andreypopp/autobind-decorator/README.md

 ## Alternative

-- [class properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties).
-This is also not standard JavaScript yet (Stage 3).
+- [Class field declarations](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) - This is also not standard JavaScript yet (Stage 3).